-In order to provide for a suitable mix of housing, in accordance with policy CP2, two-bedroomed housing should not generally exceed 100 sq.m. when first constructed, and three-bedroomed housing 150 sq.m. when first constructed.
+In addition, two-bedroomed housing should not generally exceed 100 sq.m. when first constructed, and three-bedroomed housing 150 sq.m. when first constructed.
 Proposals that provide for dwellings bigger than the maximum sizes above will be expected to justify the excess in relation to the requirements of policy CP2.

-Sizes relate to the gross external floor area of the dwelling as permitted, including attached buildings (conservatories, porches, garages, etc).
+SMaximum dwelling sizes relate to the gross external floor area of the dwelling as permitted, including attached buildings (conservatories, porches, garages, etc).
 Detached garages and other outbuildings are not counted.